Pralipta-Rout/starting-my-Project-Journey/README.md

 # starting-my-Project-Journey
-This is My First Git Repository
+This is My First Git Repository.
+Author -- Pralipta Rout